josteinkjerstad/eurobonus-chart/src/content/about.md

 # About

-Eurobonus Charts provides a visual representation of your SAS EuroBonus points, making it easy to see where you have earned all your points over the years.
+EuroBonus Charts provides a visual representation of your SAS EuroBonus points, making it easy to see where you have earned all your points over the years.

 ## FAQ